BioHackAcademy/SyllabusDeprecated/bha5/organisms/organisms.md

 ## Organisms

-The following cultures are available in the Waag Society's Open Wetlab.
+The following cultures are available in the Waag's Open Wetlab.
 In case you are following the Academy in one of the partner labs, check the availability with your coordinator:

 {% for page in site.pages %}
 {% if page.categories contains 'culture-collection' %}